luloxi/PunkSociety/README.md

 ❓ To know what this project aims to be, [see the about page](https://punksociety.xyz/about).

-📥 To see pending project tasks, [see this Trello](https://trello.com/b/HLBnvKSu/punksociety)
+📥 To see pending development tasks, [see this Trello](https://trello.com/b/HLBnvKSu/punksociety)

 # 🤘 Roadmap